themesberg/flowbite/content/getting-started/blazor.md

 ## Create a new Blazor project

 Start by downloading and installing the .NET SDK.
 The SDK allows us to develop apps with .NET frameworks.
 The Blazor website detects which version you'll need for your local environment.
-Visit Microsoft.net to know which SDK supports your OS version and you machine's architecture.

 1. Start by installing the Microsoft package repository that contains the package signing key: